Brain of Albert Einstein: Scientific studies

+Studies have found that certain regions of his brain, such as the prefrontal cortex and parietal lobes, were unusually well-developed and densely packed with neurons.
+These areas are associated with abstract thinking, mathematical skills, and spatial reasoning.
+Additionally, the absence of a typical groove called the “Sylvian fissure” in his brain may have allowed for better communication between different brain regions.

 Autopsy

 Harvey had reported that Einstein had no parietal operculum in either hemisphere, but this finding has been disputed.
 Photographs of the brain show an enlarged Sylvian fissure.

 In 1999, further analysis by a team at McMaster University in Hamilton, Ontario revealed that his parietal operculum region in the inferior frontal gyrus in the frontal lobe of the brain was vacant.
 Also absent was part of a bordering region called the lateral sulcus (Sylvian fissure).
 Researchers at McMaster University speculated that the vacancy may have enabled neurons in this part of his brain to communicate better.
 "This unusual brain anatomy...[missing part of the Sylvian fissure]... may explain why Einstein thought the way he did," said Professor Sandra Witelson who led the research published in The Lancet.
 This study was based on photographs of the whole brain made at autopsy in 1955 by Harvey and not a direct examination of the brain.
 Einstein himself claimed that he thought visually rather than verbally.
 Professor Laurie Hall of Cambridge University, commenting on the study, said, "To say there is a definite link is one bridge too far, at the moment.
 So far, the case isn't proven.
 But magnetic resonance and other new technologies are allowing us to start to probe those very questions."